jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

    import unittest
    import dictionaries

-the terminal gives us a `ModuleNotFoundError <./ModuleNotFoundError.rst>`_\ , and we add it to our list of exceptions encountered
+the terminal gives us a :doc:`ModuleNotFoundError`\ , and we add it to our list of exceptions encountered

 .. code-block:: python